loyjoy/academy/experiences/templates/templates.md

 # Templates

-With LoyJoy you can choose whether you want to create your own experience from scratch or use one of many templates we already created for you!
-When you want to use our ready-made experiences (e.g. giveaway or advent calendar) in the experiences tab, you simply can click on New experience.
+At LoyJoy, you can choose to create your own experience from scratch or use one of the many templates that we have already created for you!
+If you want to use our templates (e.g. giveaways or advent calendars), simply click on <i>New experience</i> in the <i>Experiences</i> tab.

 ![New Experience](new_experience.png "New Experience")

 <br> <b>Now you have the following options: </b> </br>